-Rome is one of the world’s best cities to visit for anyone looking to explore ancient ruins and take a deep dive into an area’s history.
-With how many incredible sights there are to see and places there are to visit, it can be daunting to try to come up with the most important ones to check out during your trip.
+Rome is one of the world’s best cities for anyone looking to explore ancient ruins and deeply dive into an area’s history.
+With so many incredible sights and places to visit, it can be daunting to choose the most important ones to visit during your trip.

-To make it easier for you, we’ve created this comprehensive guide of the 25 must-see ancient roman ruins in Rome for you to look at.
+To make it easier for you, we’ve created this comprehensive guide to the must-see ancient Roman ruins in Rome.

 Best Ancient Ruins in Rome